AMD Ryzen 7 8700G vs Intel Core i5-12600K

 Who should buy each?

-Choose the AMD Ryzen 7 8700G if: you want excellent integrated graphics for 1080p gaming, need a power-efficient CPU for daily tasks, or prefer a cooler that's included in the box.
+Choose the AMD Ryzen 7 306.9 oz if: you want excellent integrated graphics for 1080p gaming, prefer lower power consumption, or need a cooler included to save costs.

-Choose the Intel Core i5-12600K if: you prioritize multitasking with 10 cores, plan to upgrade to PCIe 5.0 devices, or are considering overclocking for enhanced performance.
+Choose the Intel Core i5-12600K if: you prioritize raw multi-core performance, plan to overclock for better speeds, or need advanced PCIe 5.0 support for future-proofing.

 Conclusion